timdows/MMM-JsonTable/README.md

-# MMM-JsonTable
+# MMM-BTCFees
-A module for the MagicMirror project which creates a table filled with a list gathered from a json request.
+A module for the MagicMirror project which creates a table filled with a list gathered from a json request to show BTC Fees.

-All the variables of the objects in the array are represented by a table column.
-For every column it checks if a valid DateTime is given, and then formats it to HH:mm:ss if it is today or YYYY-MM-DD otherwise.

 ## Installation
 ````